Bayesian computation with generative diffusion models by Multilevel Monte Carlo

 Similarly, for any integer \(M>1\),

 where the last equality follows by induction.
 Sampling would be implemented iteratively via an update of the same form as \cref{eq:DDPMUpdate}, with a reduced number of steps,

 where $\xi_{t}\sim\mathcal{N}(0,\mathbb{I}_n)$.
 While skipping steps reduces the overall NFEs and hence the overall cost of sampling, it also introduces the error which we call the discretization error; motivated again by the induced error when diffusion models are obtained via a time discretisation of an SDE in continuous time.
 To see the source of this error in our discrete setting, recall that we approximate the reverse transition kernel \(\rKy_{0;t}(\cdot, | x_{t}, y)\) in \cref{eq:reverse-kernel-cond-x0} by a point mass function at an estimate of \(x_{0}\), which leads to a Gaussian approximation of the reverse transition kernel, \(\rKy_{t-1}(x | x_{t}, y)\).
-Hence, we expect that when skipping steps, the reverse transition kernel \(\rKy_{t-M}(x | x_{t}, y)\) will be further away from a Gaussian compared to \(\rKy_{t-1}(x | x_{t}, y)\) \cite{SohlDickstein2015}. \end{description} For our purposes, the neural network approximating the score and the truncation parameter error are taken to be fixed; the effect of finite time error is negligible in practice compared to the other error sources \cite{Benton2023}.
+Hence, we expect that when skipping steps, the reverse transition kernel \(\rKy_{t-M}(x | x_{t}, y)\) will be further away from a Gaussian compared to \(\rKy_{t-1}(x | x_{t}, y)\) \cite{SohlDickstein2015}. \end{description} For our purposes then, the neural network approximating the score and the truncation parameter error are taken to be fixed; the effect of finite-time error is negligible in practice compared to the other error sources\footnote{{ In other words, we will be using the ``inexact'' model with these fixed parameters as the ``true'' model.
+One could use MLMC to reduce the finite-time error via a hierarchy of approximations with different finite times.
+However, since a relatively small finite time is already sufficient to obtain near-accurate results, such an approach would not significantly reduce the total computational cost.}} \cite{Benton2023}.
 Thus the most significant error, and the one we are concerned with in this work, is the discretisation error.
 We note that modifications to the noise or score function scaling in \cref{eq:DDPMUpdate}, such as DDIM \cite{Song2020DDIM}, and concatenating together several steps as described above, have been used to accelerate sample generation (whilst still training on a finer, possibly continuous time mesh).
 As has been emphasised, this is because, while \(10^{3}\) steps produce accurate samples, generating them is too slow for most Bayesian computation applications.
-The power of the proposed MLMC-based acceleration is that it combines the rapidity of cheap samples with the precision of expensive ones when computing Monte Carlo averages.
+The power of the proposed MLMC-based acceleration is that it combines the rapidity of cheap samples with the precision of expensive ones when computing Monte Carlo averages, {since, due to the telescoping structure of MLMC, errors that are made at coarser discretisation levels are cancelled when a new level is introduced.}

 \aX{\widehat X}